- Sculptra is a safe, synthetic, and biocompatible material

-Drugs, Pregnancy and Allergies: you should not be pregnant, nursing an infant, have a history of a bleeding disorder, abnormal scarring, or autoimmune disease.
+You should not be pregnant, nursing an infant, or have a history of a bleeding disorder, abnormal scarring, or autoimmune disease.
 You should not be taking any of the following medications: immunosuppressants or blood thinners.
 Also, you MUST TELL YOUR PHYSICIAN IF YOU HAVE A HISTORY OF ORAL HERPES SIMPLEX (cold sores).

 - Follow-Up Suggested